 South

-Hampshire, Berkshire, Thames valley E of Oxford, Chilterns, Hertfordshire, London, and south of the Thames Estuary.
+Hampshire, Berkshire, Thames valley E of Oxford, Chilterns, Hertfordshire, London, and south of the Thames Estuary – the Kent coast is my latest project.

 So this includes London, where I’ve lived most of my life and the subject of my second Cicerone guide.
 Its two major trails, the Capital Ring and London Loop, are described on this site.